 B. The above leads to six problems:

-- Currently we have fewer resources per pupil in both primary and secondary schools and suffer unacceptable overcrowding, especially in the four schools in Brussels and the two schools in Luxembourg.
+- Currently, we have fewer resources per pupil in both primary and secondary schools and suffer unacceptable overcrowding, especially in the four schools in Brussels and the two schools in Luxembourg.

 - We observe an imbalance in the teaching population, including a drastically lower proportion of seconded teachers, because of the cost-sharing mechanism.

-- There are increasing difficulties in recruiting and retaining seconded staff from certain Member States, particularly from the northern countries, because of unattractive remuneration for them.
+- There are increasing difficulties in recruiting and retaining seconded staff from the certain Member States, particularly from the northern countries, because of unattractive remuneration for them.

 - It is increasingly difficult to hire teachers with specific skills, including English-speaking teachers, who ended their secondment and are now paid as “locally recruited”.